DavidRivers/requests-chart/README.md

 * Validate pattern (attribute) for dates could be more complete
 * Maybe add &lt;label&gt;s (use persist-placeholder?)

+## Issues with Highcharts

+* Expects global variables
+* Allows plotting of multiple duplicate points (same x and y on same series).
+Perhaps this is acceptable or desired?

 ## TODO

 * remove jade and jadeify dependencies if not going to be used